pablodecm/paper-inferno/paper/paper.md

 [@baldi2016parameterized] by a subset of the inference parameters to obtain a parametrised family of summary statistics with a single model.

-Recently, Brehmer et al. [@brehmer2018constraining; @brehmer2018guide] further extended the approach of parametrised classifiers to better exploit the latent-space space structure of generative models from particle physics experiments.
+Recently, Brehmer et
+al. [@Brehmer:2018hga; @brehmer2018constraining; @brehmer2018guide] further
+extended the approach of parametrised classifiers to better exploit the latent-space space structure of generative models from complex scientific simulators.
 Additionally they propose a family of approaches that include a direct regression of the likelihood ratio and/or likelihood score in the training losses.
 While extremely promising, the most performing solutions are designed for